twilio/conversations-ios/README.md

 This repository contains releases for the Twilio Conversations for iOS SDK.
 These releases can be consumed using Swift Package Manager, CocoaPods or manual integration into your project.

+### Mac Catalyst Pilot

+If you are interested in Mac Catalyst support please contact support.

 ### Swift Package Manager

 You can add Conversations Client for iOS by adding the `https://github.com/twilio/conversations-ios` repository as a Swift Package.